Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

    will use ``MEDIA_SETTINGS_KEY`` to lookup the most important piece of information in the settings.

+get_relevant_address
+   Used by ``send``.
+You should only need to override this if the key in MEDIA_SETTINGS_KEY is insuffcient to look up the actual configuration of the destinations of the type set by MEDIA_SLUG.

 ``raise_if_not_deletable`` should check if a given destination can be deleted.
 This is used in case some destinations are managed by an outside source and should not be able to be deleted by a user.
 If that is the case a